tolribeiro/tolribeiro.github.io/_posts/2019-11-30-taking-your-trello-board-to-the-next-level-essential-plugins-to-boost-its-power.markdown

 ### Categorization

-Since we have a couple of different systems and applications to keep track of, we've decided to use the ProTrello's categories feature per card and we divide them between iOS, Android, Website and others.
+Since we have a couple of different systems and applications to keep track of, we've decided to use the Pro4Trello's categories feature per card and we divide them between iOS, Android, Website and others.

 So the user would start by typing the name of the category, then writing the description of the card after the pipe: